After tight trading, volatility set to return to stocks

 “I do believe Janet Yellen at her word.
 They are going to be data-dependent.
 While we have had some softening, the general trend of the recovery is still intact.”

 Retailers will also garner some attention as earnings season winds down, and investors look for signs consumers have increased spending with cash saved from lower gas prices.
-Macy‘s, Dow component Home Depot, Target, Lowe’s Companies and Gap Inc are among the notable names scheduled to post results next week.
+Macy’s (M.N), Dow component Home Depot (HD.N), Target (TGT.N), Lowe’s Companies (LOW.N) and Gap Inc (GPS.N) are among the notable names scheduled to post results next week.

 Reporting by Chuck Mikolajczak; Editing by Nick Zieminski